The awards are hosted by blooloop.com, the world’s most read website for visitor attractions professionals.

 Chris is also a regular guest speaker on expert panels at industry events like TEA SATE, or IAAPA.
 He proudly serves the Themed Entertainment Association on the board of directors in the EME division.

 Rachel Mackay has been working in museum and heritage operations for over 15 years, including managing the visitor operation at the Natural History Museum, London for 8 years.
-She is currently the Manager of Historic Royal Palaces at Kew.

 During the COVID-19 pandemic, she created The Recovery Room, a space to share resources and research about the impact of Covid-19 on the museum and heritage sector, and provided consultancy services for at risk organisations.
 She was subsequently named one of the top 50 Museum Influencers in the world by Blooloop and shortlisted for Covid-19 Special Recognition at the 2021 UK Museums and Heritage Awards.
 Rachel is currently writing Delivering the Visitor Experience for Facet Publications.